Aojiru: Classic Japanese Green Vegetable Juice

 Itoen Aojiru Green Vegetable Juice

-As for the Itoen Aojiru PET bottle, the main ingredients are Omugi Wakaba and kale, but the addition of matcha green tea powder gives the beverage a familiar taste to Japanese people, making the juice less earthy and quite easy to drink.
+As for this Itoen Aojiru PET bottle, the main ingredients are Omugi Wakaba and kale, but the addition of Matcha green tea powder gives the beverage a familiar taste, making the juice mild and easier to drink.

-To be honest, although it isn’t bad, I wouldn’t buy Aojiru products again.
-Today in Japan, many people customarily drink Aojiru for health, but personally, I prefer taking Tokuho green teas like this and this when considering my health.
+Although it isn’t bad, I wouldn’t purchase any Aojiru products again.
+Today in Japan, many people customarily drink Aojiru to be healthy, but I prefer taking Tokuho green teas like this and this when considering my health.

 Tomo